 Each year, the Konar Foundation receives a sizable number of funding requests.
 As a result, the selection process is very competitive.

-Most of our grants evolve from discussions with organizations aligned to our funding priorities.
+Most of our grants evolve from discussions with organizations aligned with our funding priorities.
 We place great value in establishing and nurturing long-term partnerships with organizations that share our vision and goals.
 Therefore, many of our grants reflect funding support and demonstrated impact over multiple years.

 - How should my organization acknowledge grants publicly?